julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 # DiffsingerFilipinoPhonemizer
-A Tagalog/Filipino g2p phonemizer for OpenUTAU for Diffsinger
+*A Tagalog/Filipino g2p phonemizer for OpenUTAU for Diffsinger*

-# THIS PAGE IS A WORK-IN-PROGRESS

-<p align=center>🎵 Gusto kong makita ang mundo ay magkakasama kung boses ko lamang 🎶</center>

 ## 【 Information 】